 Weighing in at only 64 pounds for the pair, these ramps will lift your truck 10.5” off the ground to provide plenty of clearance for oil changes and other service maintenance that your truck may need.

 They have a load tested 7,000 pound single axle rating.
 The ramps are 16” wide to accommodate most any tire width and have a 21” platform for the tires to rest on.

-Made of heavy duty aluminum these ramps are not cheap, but you can get free shipping including the best price here for these ramps.
+Made of heavy duty aluminum these ramps are not cheap, but you can get the current price here.

 Weight ratings for car ramps